-Immigration Translation Services in Romanian, Mandarin, Greek, Turkish, Somali, Arabic
+Immigration Translation Services for the USCIS in Romanian, Mandarin, Greek, Turkish, Somali, Arabic, Other Languages

 In today’s economic climate certified legal document translation services for immigration are often required to obtain EB-5 immigrant investor visas.
 On the other hand, legal translation services are also required for Individuals who are facing removal for overstaying their visas in the U.S. and are applying for withholding of removal under the Immigration and Nationality Act.
 Below is an example of one such case.